mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 If you write original content for your business, you know how quickly it drains your time and mental energy.
 It's extremely challenging to write articles or blog posts that readers find engaging, clear, and eloquent.

 You may have considered hiring a freelance writer, but it's daunting if you've never done it before.
 Where do you find writers?
 How much does it cost?
-How do you ensure the writing meets your standards?
+How do you ensure quality?

-One of my businesses is a content website, and outsourcing the writing has been one of my toughest problems.
+One of my businesses is a content website, and outsourcing the writing has been one of my toughest challenges.
 The guides I found online were either uselessly vague or applied a wildly wrongheaded philosophy to working with freelancers.

 I'm by no means an expert at hiring writers, but I'm better than I was at the outset.
 I've written this guide to help others understand the process and what pitfalls to avoid.